Aiven-Open/klaw-docs/CONTRIBUTING.md

 #### 5. Wrap your body at 72 characters

 When writing in Git, it is important to adjust margins manually since text does not wrap.
-However, editors and IDEs can assist with this.
+However, editors, and IDEs can assist with this.